openharmony/ability_dmsfwk_lite/README.md

 **Limitations and constraints on remote startup**:

 -   Only Feature Abilities \(FAs\) can be started remotely.
-Remote startup is unavailable to abilities using the Service template.
 -   Before the remote startup, ensure that the distributed networking between the primary and secondary devices is successful.
 Otherwise, the remote startup fails.

 ## Usage<a name="section10729231131110"></a>

 -   **Compiling and Building the Distributed Scheduler**

-The code of the Distributed Scheduler is stored in the following directory:
+The code of the Lite Distributed Scheduler is stored in the following directory:

 ```
 foundation/ability/dmsfwk_lite